Corps of Engineers Consulting

 Major Corps projects go through a series of milestones which are briefly described below:

-We've helped our clients from first step of getting recommended for authorization in what is called the Section 7001 Annual Report to Congress, to the last step of getting authorized by Congress in the Water Resources Development Act.
+We've helped our clients from first step of getting recommended for authorization in what is called the Section 7001 Annual Report to Congress, to the last step of getting a construction authorization from Congress in the Water Resources Development Act.

-The next challenge is getting a New Start designation to start your study.
+The next challenge is getting a New Start designation to start thestudy.

 Congress allows only a handful of New Start studies each budget year.
-It's our job to help your project compete for both a New Start and funding for your study.
+It's our job to make sure your project competes well for both a New Start and funding for your study.

 Next comes construction funding.
 Congress again only allows a handful of New Start construction projects.
 What good is a completed study that isn't being implemented?
 It's our job to get you a New Start designation and the funding for the construction of your project.